DataDog/documentation/content/en/database_monitoring/setup_oracle/_index.md

 ### Install the Oracle integration

 On the [Integrations][1] page in Datadog, install the [Oracle integration][2] for your organization.
-This will install an [Oracle dashboard][5] in your account which can be used to monitor the performance of your Oracle databases.
+This installs an [Oracle dashboard][5] in your account that can be used to monitor the performance of your Oracle databases.

 ### Upgrade the Oracle integration in your Agent